Plugin Estimation of Smooth Optimal Transport Maps: Alternate Proofs of Central Limit Theorems

-{\bf Acknowledgements.} TM wishes to thank Aram-Alexandre Pooladian for conversations related to this work, and for his comments on an earlier version of this manuscript.
+\begin{acks}[Acknowledgments] The authors would like to thank Alden Green for bringing their attention to the paper~\cite{hendriks1990}, and Ziv Goldfeld and Kengo Kato for a discussion related to the results of Section~\ref{sec:efficiency}.
+The authors are grateful for the constructive comments of the Editor, Associate Editor, and four anonymous reviewers, which significantly improved the quality of this manuscript.
+TM also wishes to thank Aram-Alexandre Pooladian for conversations related to this work, and for his comments on an earlier version of this manuscript.
 TM was supported in part by the Natural Sciences and Engineering Research Council of Canada, through a PGS D scholarship.
 TM, SB and LW were supported in part by National Science Foundation grants DMS-1713003 and DMS-2113684.
 SB was additionally supported by a Google Research Scholar Award and an Amazon Research Award.
-JNW gratefully acknowledges the support of National Science Foundation grant DMS-2015291.
+JNW gratefully acknowledges the support of National Science Foundation grant DMS-2015291. \end{acks}